ddarmon/sfinsc-day1/README.md

 ## Network Exploration with Additional Data Sets

-To further hone your skills at Network Data Analysis and gephi, you can choose between two types of data sets: correlation networks for S&P 500 companies and a co-voting network from the US Senate.
+To further hone your skills at Network Data Analysis and gephi, you choose between two types of data sets: correlation networks for S&P 500 companies and a co-voting networks from the US Senate.

 ### S&P 500 Correlation Networks